learn-co-curriculum/variable-readme/README.md

 ```
 2
 1+1
-The word 'example' is equal to this sentence, it's a named variable.
+The word 'example' is equal to this sentence; it's a named variable.
-The word 'example' is equal to this sentence, it's a named variable.
+The word 'example' is equal to this sentence; it's a named variable.
-The word 'example' is equal to this sentence, it's a named variable.
+The word 'example' is equal to this sentence; it's a named variable.
-variables are any previously undefined word that
+Variables are any previously undefined word that
 starts with a lowercase letter.
 ```